Frequently Asked Questions About Orthodontics

 How about retainers glued to the backs of teeth?

-Bonded retainers behind the front teeth can help hold alignment but are harder to clean.
-A removable retainer is still needed to protect other teeth.
-For many patients, clear retainers alone are recommended for easier hygiene.
+Bonded retainers behind the front teeth can help hold alignment, but they require ongoing maintenance, are harder to clean, and a removable retainer is still needed to hold the back teeth.
+For these reasons, Dr. Korch recommends modern clear removable retainers instead.
+These retainers are comfortable, easy to keep clean and help maintain the alignment of all your teeth.

 Temporomandibular Disorders (TMJ)